What Is My Style? Free Quiz to Build Your Capsule Wardrobe

 How Results Are Derived

-2. Score responses across four style dimensions: minimalist, classic, trendy, and bohemian
+2. Your answers get scored across four style dimensions: minimalist, classic, trendy, and bohemian

-3. Calculate dominant style type based on weighted response patterns
+3. The quiz calculates your dominant style based on weighted response patterns

 Assumptions Made